 Successive National Security Risk Assessments commissioned by the UK government have identified pandemics one of the top threats to Britain’s safety.
 Then why wasn’t the government prepared for Covid 19?
 And why are we spending £205 billion on replacing Trident when the NHS is struggling to survive?
 Read CND’s blogg and let your MP know just what you think government priorities should be.

 Labour’s 2019 manifesto promised that ‘international peace and security will be a primary objective of a Labour government’s foreign policy’.
 Under Jeremy Corbyn a new post of Shadow Minister for Peace and Disarmament was established, with a brief to pursue these issues across policy areas.

-Labour CND urges our supporters to help ensure this post is retained by the new leader.
-Please contact all candidates for leader and deputy leader and ask them to pledge support for this post, and write to your local Labour MP if you have one to let them know that this is important to you.
+Labour CND urges everyone who supports nuclear disarmament to help ensure this post is retained by the new Labour leader.
+Please contact Keir Starmer and ask him to retain this post, and write to your local Labour MP if you have one to let them know that this is important to you.